-Reference to

-ID Name Description mentioned use
+ID Name Description Reference to mentioned use

 case objectives

-1.6 Reduced energy curtailment KPI calculates the reduction of energy 1,2,3
+1.6 Reduced energy curtailment of KPI calculates the reduction of energy 1,2,3

-of RES and DER curtailment due to technical/operational
+RES and DER curtailment due to technical/operational

 problems

-1.7 Unbalance of the 3-phase Examines the quality of the power 1,3
+1.7 Unbalance of the 3-phase Examines the quality of the power supplied 1,3

-supplied by measuring the supply voltage
+by measuring the supply voltage gap

-gap between the three phases which
+between the three phases which should be

-should be 120 deg.
+120 deg.
+Compares the results with the

+scenario before IANOS interventions.

-1.8 Peak Load Reduction Calculates the peak load reduction before 3
+1.8 Peak Load Reduction Calculates the peak load reduction before the 3

-the IANOS implementation (baseline) and
+IANOS implementation (baseline) and after

-after its interventions (DSM programs and
+its interventions (DSM programs and storage

-storage system management)
+system management)

-1.10 Storage capacity of the Compares the storage capacity with the 1,3
+1.10 Storage capacity of the island's Compares the storage capacity with the total 1,3

-island's energy grid per total total energy consumption of the island
+energy grid per total island energy consumption of the island

-island energy consumption
+energy consumption

+4.5 Increased Reliability Measures the relative improvement in the 1,3

+number of interruptions

+7.3 Ease of use for end users of the Provides an indication of the complexity of 1,2,3

+solution the implemented solution within the IANOS

+project for the end-users